aristanetworks/anta/docs/advanced_usages/custom-tests.md

             self.result.is_failure(f"Device temperature exceeds acceptable limits.
 Current system status: '{temperature_status}'")
 ```

-As you can see there is no error handling to do in your code.
-Everything is packaged in the `AntaTest.anta_test` decorator and below is a simple example of error captured when trying to access a dictionary with an incorrect key:
+As you can see, there is no error handling to do in your code.
+Everything is handled in the `AntaTest.anta_test` decorator.
+Below is a simple example of an error being captured when attempting to access a dictionary with an invalid key:

 ```python
 class VerifyTemperature(AntaTest):